 Properly citing the works of others is important because:

-In any academic writing, you are required to identify for your reader which ideas, facts, theories, concepts, etc., are yours and which are derived from the research and thoughts of others.
+NOTE: In any academic writing, you are required to identify for your reader which ideas, facts, theories, concepts, etc., are yours and which are derived from the research and thoughts of others.
 Whether you summarize, paraphrase, or use direct quotes, if it's not your original idea, the source must be acknowledged.
-The only exception to this rule is information that is considered to be common knowledge [e.g., George Washington was the first president of the United States].
+The only exception to this rule is information that is considered to be commonly known facts [e.g., George Washington was the first president of the United States].
+Note, however, that any "commonly known fact" is culturally constructed and shaped by social and aesthetical biases.
 If you are in doubt about whether a fact is common knowledge or not, protect yourself from any allegations of plagiarism and cite it, or ask your professor for clarification.

 Ballenger, Bruce P. The Curious Researcher: A Guide to Writing Research Papers.
 7th edition.
 Boston, MA: Pearson, 2012; Citing Information.
 The Writing Center.
 University of North Carolina; Harvard Guide to Using Sources.
 Harvard College Writing Program.
 Harvard University; Newton, Philip.
 "Academic Integrity: A Quantitative Study of Confidence and Understanding in Students at the Start of Their Higher Education."
 Assessment and Evaluation in Higher Education 41 (2016): 482-497; Referencing More Effectively.
 Academic Skills Centre.
 University of Canberra; Using Sources.
 Yale College Writing Center.
 Yale University.

-Referencing your sources means systematically showing what information or ideas you are quoting or paraphrasing from another author’s work, and where they come from.
-You must cite research in order to do research, but at the same time, you must indicate what are your original thoughts and ideas and what are the thoughts and ideas of others.
+Referencing your sources means systematically showing what information or ideas you are quoting or paraphrasing from another author’s work, and identifying where that information come from.
+You must cite research in order to do research, but at the same time, you must delineate what are your original thoughts and ideas and what are the thoughts and ideas of others.

 Procedures used to reference the sources you have relied upon vary among different fields of study.
 However, always speak with your professor about what writing style for citing sources should be used for the class because it is important to fully understand the citation style to be used in your paper, and to apply it consistently.
-If your professor defers and tells you to "choose whatever you want, just be consistent," then choose the citation style you are most familiar with or that is appropriate to the discipline [e.g., use Chicago style if its a history class; use APA if its an education course].
+If your professor defers and tells you to "choose whatever you want, just be consistent," then choose the citation style you are most familiar with or that is appropriate to the discipline [e.g., use Chicago style if its a history class; use APA if its an education course; use MLA if it is a general writing course].

 1. Should I avoid referencing other people's work?

 No!
-Referencing other people's work is never an indication that your work is poor or lacks originality if placed in the proper context.
+Referencing other people's research is never an indication that your work is substandard or lacks originality if placed in the proper context.
 In fact, the opposite is true.
-If you write your paper with no references to previous research, you are indicating to the reader that you are not familiar with the research that has already been done, thereby, undermining your credibility as an author and the validity of your study.
-Including references in academic writing not only defends you against allegations of plagiarism, but it is a way of demonstrating your knowledge of pertinent literature about the research problem.
+If you write your paper without adequate references to previous studies, you are signaling to the reader that you are not familiar with the literature about the topic, thereby, undermining the validity of your study and your credibility as a researcher.
+Including references in academic writing not only defends you against allegations of plagiarism, but it is one of the most important ways to demonstrate your knowledge and understanding of previous studies about the research problem.
+It is the intellectual packaging around which you present your study to the reader.

 2. What should I do if I find that my idea has already been examined by another researcher?

-Do not ignore another author's work because doing so will lead your readers to believe that you have either taken the idea or information without properly referencing it [this is plagiarism] and/or that you have failed to conduct a thorough review of the literature in your field.
-You can acknowledge the other research by writing in the text of your paper something like this: [see also Smith, 2002] then citing the complete source in your list of references.
-Use the discovery of prior research is an opportunity to demonstrate the importance of the problem being investigated and, if applicable, as a means of delineating your analysis from those of others.
+Do not ignore another author's work because doing so will lead your readers to believe that you have either borrowed the idea or information without properly referencing it [this is plagiarism] and/or that you have failed to conduct a thorough review of the literature.
+You can acknowledge the other research by writing in the text of your paper something like this: [see also Smith, 2002], then citing the complete source in your list of references.
+Use the discovery of prior research is an opportunity to demonstrate the importance of the problem being investigated and, if applicable, as a means of delineating your analysis from those of others [e.g., the prior study in ten years old and doesn't take into account current conditions].
 Reacting to prior research can include: stating how your study updates prior research, offering a new or different perspective, using a different method of data gathering, or describing a new set of recommendations, best practices, or working solutions.

 3. What should I do if I want to use an adapted version of someone else's work?

 You still must cite the original work.
 For example, maybe you are using a table of statistics from a journal article published in 1996 by author Smith, but you have altered or added new data to it.
-Reference the revised chart as: [adapted from Smith, 1996] then citing the complete source in your list of references.
-You can also use other terms in order to specify the exact relationship between the source and the version you have presented, such as, "based on Smith ...," or "summarized from Smith ...."
-Citing the original source helps the reader locate the original information and evaluate how you adapted it.
+Reference the revised chart as: [adapted from Smith, 1996] then cite the complete source in your list of references.
+You can also use other terms in order to specify the exact relationship between the original source and the version you have presented, such as, "based on Smith ...," or "summarized from Smith ...."
+Citing the original source helps the reader locate where the information was first presented and under what context it was used as well as evaluate how effectively you adapted it.

 4. What should I do if several authors have published very similar information or ideas?

-You can indicate that the idea or information can be found in the work of more than one author by stating something similar to the following example: "Though in fact many authors have applied this theory to understanding economic relations among nations [for example, see Smith, 1989; Jones, 19991; Johnson, 1994], little work has been done on applying it to understand the actions of non-governmental organizations in a globalized economy."
+You can indicate that the idea or information can be found in the work of others by stating something similar to the following example: "Though in fact many authors have applied this theory to understanding economic relations among nations [for example, see Smith, 1989; Jones, 19991; Johnson, 1994], little attention has been given to applying the theory to examining the actions of non-governmental organizations in a globalized economy."
 If you only reference one author or only the most recent study, then your readers may assume that only one author has published on this topic, or, conclude that you have not reviewed the literature thoroughly.
-Referencing multiple authors gives your readers a clear idea of the breadth of analysis you conducted in preparing to study the research problem.
-If there has been a lot of prior research on the topic, cite the most comprehensive and recent works because they will presumably discuss and cite the older studies but note that there has been significant scholarship devoted to the topic so the reader knows that you are aware of this.
+Referencing all relevant authors of prior studies gives your readers a clear idea of the breadth of analysis you conducted in preparing to study the research problem.
+If there has been a lot of prior research on the topic, cite the most comprehensive and recent works because they will presumably discuss and cite the older studies, but note that there has been significant scholarship devoted to the topic so the reader knows that you are aware of this.

 5. What if I find exactly what I want to say in the writing of another researcher?

-It depends on what it is; if someone else has thoroughly investigated precisely the same research problem as you, then you likely will have to change your topic, or at the very least, find something new to say about what you're researching.
-However, if it is someone else's particularly succinct expression, but it fits perfectly with what you are trying to say, then you can quote directly, referencing the page, the author, and year of publication.
-Don't see this as a setback, though.
+In the social sciences, the rationale in duplicating prior research is generally governed by changing circumstances or conditions that warrant a new investigation.
+If someone else has thoroughly investigated precisely the same research problem as you, then you likely will have to change your topic, or at the very least, review the literature to identify something new to say about the problem.
+However, if it is someone else's particularly succinct expression, but it fits perfectly with what you are trying to say, then you can quote it directly, referencing the source.
+Don't see this as a setback or discouraged by the fact that the brilliant idea or important insight that you came up with on your own has already been identified by someone else.
 Discovering an author who has made the same point that you have is an opportunity to add legitimacy to, as well as reinforce the significance of, the research problem you are investigating.
+The key is to build on that idea in new and innovative ways.

 Ballenger, Bruce P. The Curious Researcher: A Guide to Writing Research Papers.
 7th edition.
 Boston, MA: Pearson, 2012; Harvard Guide to Using Sources.
 Harvard College Writing Program.
 Harvard University; How to Cite Other Sources in Your Paper.
 The Structure, Format, Content, and Style of a Journal-Style Scientific Paper.
 Department of Biology.
 Bates College; Lunsford, Andrea A. and Robert Connors; The St. Martin's Handbook.
 New York: St. Martin's Press, 1989; Mills, Elizabeth Shown.
 Evidence Explained: Citing History Sources from Artifacts to Cyberspace.
 3rd edition.
 Baltimore, MD: Genealogical Publishing Company, 2015; Research and Citation Resources.
 The Writing Lab and The OWL.
 Purdue University; Using Evidence.
 Writing Tutorial Services, Center for Innovative Teaching and Learning.
 Indiana University.